On the Impact of Black-box Deployment Strategies for Edge AI on Latency and Model Performance: Methodology

 \subsubsection{Inference Latency}

-The Inference Latency includes the sum of pre-processing latency, model computational latency, post-processing latency, and transmission latency, as illustrated in Figure~\ref{inference_latency_breakdown}.
+We define the inference latency as being based on the sum of pre-processing latency, model computational latency, post-processing latency, and transmission latency.
 The pre-processing latency refers to the time spent transforming input data to align with the requirements of the model.
 The model computational latency refers to the time it takes to perform the forward pass of a neural network, which involves feeding an input through the network, applying various mathematical operations, and producing an output.
 The post-processing latency refers to the time spent refining and interpreting the model's output after the model's forward pass.
 The transmission latency refers to the time it takes for data to travel from one tier to another in an Edge AI network.

-The Inference Latency is collected via a timer that is started right before the launch of an inference test run and gets stopped when the model returns the output after successful execution.
-To that extent, we employ the default\_timer from the timeit python package for measuring inference latency.
-In the results of the five research questions, we employed the term "speedup" to signify the extent by which the median inference latency of a particular operator or tier is faster compared to the median inference latency of another operator or tier.
+The inference latency is collected via a timer that is started right before the launch of an inference test run and gets stopped when the model returns the output after successful execution.
+To that extent, we employ the default\_timer from the timeit Python package for measuring inference latency.
+In the results of the five research questions, we employed the term~\enquote{speedup} to signify the extent by which the median inference latency of a particular operator or tier is faster compared to the median inference latency of another operator or tier.
 The median inference latency here is the median value among the five repetitions, where each repetition involves running the inference test over 100 input data samples.